Key Takeaways:

 Damages are a form of monetary compensation awarded to the owner for the financial losses and harm caused by the infringement of their intellectual property rights.

-In India, damages in infringement cases serve several purposes, including compensating the copyright owner, deterring future infringement, and emphasizing the value of intellectual property rights.
+In India, damages in infringement cases serve several purposes, including compensating the copyright owner, deterring future infringement, and emphasising the value of intellectual property rights.

 The amount of damages awarded in a copyright infringement case is determined based on various factors, such as: